2019 PA absentee ballot application due before Halloween

-Pa, (WTAJ) — In 2019, a lot of companies will let you make time to go vote, in addition to most polling places opening up around 7 a.m. and not closing until 7 or 8 p.m… but sometimes life happens and you can’t make it, for whatever reason.
+PENNSYLVANIA (WTAJ) — In 2019, a lot of companies will let you make time to go vote, in addition to most polling places opening up around 7 a.m. and not closing until 7 or 8 p.m., but sometimes life happens and you can’t make it, for whatever reason.

 Pennsylvania has an absentee ballot for anyone living in the commonwealth to apply for.
 Just remember a few things: